Binary matroids and local complementation: Non-compatible isomorphisms

 Suppose $G^{\prime}$ is obtained from $G$ using local complementations and loop complementations, and $u,v,w,x$ is a matched 4-path in $G$.
 Then we say $u,v,w,x$ is a \emph{matched 4-set} in $G^{\prime}$.
 The terminology reflects the fact that the subgraph of $G^{\prime}$ induced by a matched 4-set need not be a path.
 For instance, a matched 4-path $u,v,w,x$ in $G$ yields a 4-cycle in $G^{vw}$; see Figure \ref{lcmatfig}.
-The discussion of Section 4 tells us that there is an isomorphism $\beta:M(IAS(G))\rightarrow M(IAS(G^{\prime}))$ that is compatible with the canonical partitions, so a triangulation $P$ of $W(G)$ induces a triangulation $\beta(P)$ of $W(G^{\prime})$.
-In particular, if $P$ is a non-canonical triangulation of $W(G)$ in which $u,v,w,x$ is bent, then we say that $u,v,w,x$ is a bent 4-set in $\beta(P)$.
+The discussion of Section 4 tells us that there is an isomorphism $\beta:M[IAS(G)]\rightarrow M[IAS(G^{\prime})]$ that is compatible with the vertex triangulations, so a triangulation $P$ of $W(G)$ induces a triangulation $\beta(P)$ of $W(G^{\prime})$.
+In particular, if $P$ is a non-vertex triangulation of $W(G)$ in which $u,v,w,x$ is bent, then we say that $u,v,w,x$ is a bent 4-set in $\beta(P)$.

-\begin{proposition} Let $G$ be a looped simple graph, and suppose $P$ is a non-canonical triangulation of $W(G)$ obtained from the canonical partition either by bending a matched 4-set in $G$ or by interchanging two parallel elements of $M(IAS(G))$.
-Then there is a matroid automorphism $\alpha :M(IAS(G))\rightarrow M(IAS(G))$ such that $\alpha(P)$ is the canonical partition. \end{proposition}
+\begin{proposition} Let $G$ be a looped simple graph, and suppose $P$ is a non-vertex triangulation of $W(G)$ obtained from the vertex triangulation either by bending a matched 4-set in $G$ or by interchanging two parallel elements of $M[IAS(G)]$.
+Then there is a matroid automorphism $\alpha :M[IAS(G)]\rightarrow M[IAS(G)]$ such that $\alpha(P)$ is the vertex triangulation. \end{proposition}

 \begin{proof} If $x$ and $y$ are parallel elements of a matroid, then the transposition $(xy)$ is a matroid automorphism.